ArthurLERAY/ArthurLERAY/README.md

 ### Hi there, I'm Arthur 👋

-## I'm a Developer, a Student, and still learning a lot !!
+## I'm a French full stack developer !!

 - 🔭 I'm still trying to learn as much as I can!
 - 👯 I’m looking to collaborate with other developers
-- 🥅 2022 Goals: Contribute to Open Source projects on GitHub
+- 🥅 2023 Goals: Contribute to Open Source projects on GitHub

 ### Connect with me: